rajkandula/Lexi.Game/README.md

 I hope you enjoy playing LexiWord and find it useful in enhancing your vocabulary skills and stimulating your thinking.
 You can find the game by clicking here https://main.dggcvluvmsbo4.amplifyapp.com/

+In this project, we utilized AWS, lambda, API Gateways, S3, DynamoDB, and AWS Amplify.

 <img width="1440" alt="Screenshot 2024-04-15 at 1 05 10 AM" src="https://github.com/rajkandula/Lexi.Game/assets/112989454/98d206f4-0e80-4c92-b2bd-bb58b9181fd7">